Zephyr624/Zephyr624/README.md

 - 👀 I’m interested in programming,sports and new technologies
 - 🌱 I’m currently learning to use ASP.NET core to creat simple sites connected to SQL databases.
 I hope to further my skills in this field and land a job that will help me in that goal.
-- Known programming languages: C#,C++,C,SQL
+- Programming languages I know: C#,C++,C,SQL
-- Basic knowledge about: Html,Javascript,CSS,Python
+- I have basic knowledge about: Html,Javascript,CSS,Python
 - Technologies and tools I've used: Linux,Docker,Github,Visual Studio 2017/2019/2022,MySQL
-- English level C1
+- My english level: C1

 I'm a fast learner and I'm pretty good at problem solving.
 Apart from programming currently my main hobby is playing sports inluding but not limited to basketball,badminton and table tennis.